2018-2019 WSO State Tournament Schedule of Events

-NOTES: The events being run at the Wisconsin State Tournament are listed below with links to events not contained in the national rules manual.
+NOTES: Division B has now moved to the 23/28 Event Format for this tournament season.
+The events being run at the Wisconsin State Tournament are listed below with links to events not contained in the national rules manual.

 The WSO Board of Directors has added and substituted events for both Div B and C in an effort to provide the best Science Olympiad experience for our teams in Wisconsin.
 Rules for events not in the national manual are below.
 We cannot edit the national manual, so there will be some event rules there that we will not run at the Wisconsin State Tournament, although invitational and regional tournaments may still have these additional events.